-- Sequencing - Infrastructure(program budgeting, cost accounting) may need to be introduced before PB if possible. - Leadership is important to make performance management systems work for line ministries. - Reorganization of government can be useful - Separation of service delivery and policy formulation - Balance between centralization and decentralization - Need for central authority to enforce and monitor performance management system - Need for autonomy of ministries/agencies
+- Sequencing - Infrastructure(program budgeting, cost accounting) may need to be introduced before PB if possible. - Leadership is important to make performance management systems work for line ministries. - Reorganization of government can be useful - Separation of service delivery and policy formulation - Policy-oriented ministries are having hard time to develop useful performance information.